1 Introduction

 The tower property gives a law of iterated variance \[\begin{align*} \mathsf{Va}_{\boldsymbol{Y}}(\boldsymbol{Y}) = \mathsf{E}_{\boldsymbol{Z}}\left\{\mathsf{Va}_{\boldsymbol{Y} \mid \boldsymbol{Z}}(\boldsymbol{Y})\right\} + \mathsf{Va}_{\boldsymbol{Z}}\left\{\mathsf{E}_{\boldsymbol{Y} \mid \boldsymbol{Z}}(\boldsymbol{Y})\right\}. \end{align*}\]

-We can deduce that, in a hierarchical model, the variance of the unconditional distribution is larger
+In a hierarchical model, the variance of the unconditional distribution is thus necessarily larger than that of the conditional distribution.

 One restriction of the Poisson model is that the restriction on its moments is often unrealistic.
 The most frequent problem encountered is that of overdispersion, meaning that the variability in the counts is larger than that implied by a Poisson distribution.